Cellular and Molecular Pharmacology - Selected Multidisciplinary Courses of Interest

 GMTD 709 Molecular and Cellular Sciences Seminar

 Presentations on current literature and personal research by guest speakers in all aspects of molecular and cellular sciences.
-Fall, Winter and Spring Quarters, one hour alternative weeks (1 unit) Dr. Neet and Faculty.
+Fall, Winter and Spring Quarters, one hour alternative weeks (1 unit).

 MBCH 502 Molecular Cell Biology

 In this course, the molecular and cellular processes common to all eukaryotic cells are studied and, where appropriate, comparisons to procaryotic cells are made.
 The molecular and cellular processes of specific cell types and tissue types are also considered and related to their morphological appearances.
 Fall Quarter, five lecture hours and one conference hour per week (6 units).
 Dr. Walters and Faculty.

 Introduction to data analysis and computer techniques for the biological sciences.
 Topics covered include: descriptive statistics, parametric and nonparametric hypothesis testing, analysis of variance, simple linear regression and correlation.
 Spring Quarter (4 units).